AxonIQ/reference-guide/part-iii-infrastructure-components/event-processing.md

 That means they can attach correlation data based on the Message being handled to the Unit of Work, for example.
 This correlation data will then be attached to Event Messages being created in the context of that Unit of Work.

-Let's create a Message Handler Interceptor which will only allow the handling of events that contain `axonUser` as a value for the `userId` field in the `MetaData`.
+Let's create a Message Handler Interceptor which will only allow the handling of Events that contain `axonUser` as a value for the `userId` field in the `MetaData`.
-If the `userId` is not present in the meta-data, an exception will be thrown which will prevent the event from being handled.
+If the `userId` is not present in the meta-data, an exception will be thrown which will prevent the Event from being handled.
 And if the `userId`'s value does not match `axonUser`, we will also not proceed up the chain.
 Authenticating the Event Message like shown in this example is a regular use case of the `MessageHandlerInterceptor`.